Much Better Adventures

 In the wilderness

 You'll stay in a twin-share tent at a private wilderness camp in Ymerbukta.
-All your camping equipment is provided, although you will need to hire a sleeping bag if you don't bring your own.
-There is also a toilet tent and a heated expedition mess tent with benches, table and stoves for cooking and drying clothes.
-Needless to say, there is no electricity or WiFi in the camp.
+All your camping equipment is provided, although you will need to bring your own sleeping bag (or hire one from your host).
+There is a toilet tent as well as a heated expedition mess tent with benches, a table and stoves for cooking and drying clothes.
+Needless to say, there is no electricity or WiFi at the camp.

 Upgrades